 Total Heterotrophic Bacterial Count (THBC)

-Results of this study showed that all the vegetable samples were contaminated with bacteria.
-Cabbage was the most frequently contaminated vegetable with total heterotrophic bacterial count of 21.7x105 cfu/g, followed by carrot with total heterotrophic count of 19.8x105 cfu/g and the least contaminated vegetable was Lettuce which had a total heterotrophic count of 18.3x105 cfu/g.
+Table 1 presents the total number of heterotrophic bacteria from each vegetable sample analyzed in this study.
+The results showed that all the vegetable samples were contaminated with bacteria.
+Cabbage was the most frequently contaminated vegetable, with a total heterotrophic bacterial count of 21.7x105 CFU/g, followed by carrot with a total heterotrophic count of 19.8x105 cfu/g and the least contaminated vegetable was Lettuce, which had a total heterotrophic count of 18.3x105 CFU/g.
 Four species of bacteria were detected, with Escherichia coli being the commonest bacterial contaminant with a percentage occurrence of 30%, followed by Bacillus sp (27%) and Klebsiella sp (20%).

-Table 1: Total Heterotrophic Bacteria Count from Cabbage, Carrot and Lettuce
+Table 1: Total Heterotrophic Bacteria Count from Cabbage, Carrot, and Lettuce